-Investigation Reports- many companies will have ‘Investigation reports’ which they complete in addition to basic Accident Reports.
-These are reports that discuss what went wrong that may have caused your accident and how it can be prevented in the future, these can win or lose your case and you have to really fight to get some of them.
-Companies will often hide these types of reports if they show the company did something wrong that caused your accident.
+Many companies will have so-called “investigation reports” which they complete in addition to basic accident reports.
+Investigation reports discuss what went wrong that may have caused your accident and how it can be prevented in the future.
+These can win or lose your case and you have to really fight to get some of them.
+Companies will often hide these types of reports if they show the company did something wrong to cause your accident.

-Although it is not a hard and fast requirement of the Jones Act that injured employees complete an accident report, it is certainly worthwhile to do so.
+Although it is not a requirement of the Jones Act that injured employees complete an accident report, it is certainly worthwhile to do so.
 However, your claim is not necessarily in jeopardy if you fail to do so.
 A Jones Act attorney can help you better understand what kind of Jones Act issues your case entails.

 Typically, an injured mariner reports his accident to a supervisor or directly to the employer.
 In some instances, the employer may delay in advising the injured employee to complete an accident report, often on the hope that the injury will improve during that delayed interim and the employee will forget altogether about filing a report or pursuing a claim.

 Just remember, completing an accident report is absolutely not required to file suit and successfully collect damages under the Jones Act.
 The Jones Act requires only that you prove that you suffered an injury at work for which your employer was responsible.
 You may prove such without a written report.
 We have successfully proved accidents by using an employee’s medical records, the testimony of their co-employees, or their own testimony.